VR51/WP-Notices/README.md

 - Added option to choose which download links to display of the files for PDF, HTML and PNG.
 - Separated file creation into individual functions.
 Now file generation can happen whether images are created or not, but only if files='' is set.
 - Added multisite compatibility.
+- Forced no-caching of pages that display content to site members.
+- Began process of converting the plugin into a class.

 1.2.0 - 25th June 2016